 Good nutrition is essential to good health, but many seniors are at risk of malnutrition.
-Factors such as depression, limited social interaction, and even illnesses such as Alzheimer’s disease can reduce a senior’s ability or desire to get the nutrition they need.
-Malnutrition can occur when a senior doesn’t get enough nutrients or doesn’t get the balanced diet that they need.
-Either way, malnutrition is a dangerous condition, especially for seniors.
+Factors such as depression, limited social interaction, and even illnesses such as Alzheimer’s can reduce seniors’ ability or desire to get the nutrition they need.
+Malnutrition can occur when a senior doesn’t get enough nutrients or the balanced diet they need.
+Either way, malnutrition in seniors is a dangerous condition, especially for seniors.

 Is a parent or loved one in your life suffering from malnourishment?
 Be on the watch for these signs of malnourishment.

 Top Five Signs of Malnourishment in Seniors

 You may notice the five following signs of senior malnourishment.

 Has your loved one lost interest in cooking?
 Are meals becoming simpler and lacking nutritional balance?
 Cooking can become more difficult as we age, but if your loved one has experienced a sudden change in their interest or willingness to cook, it may indicate the beginning of malnourishment issues.

 Seniors who are malnourished will typically exhibit weight loss.
 Your loved one’s appearance may change, and you may notice an unusual body fat loss or condition.

 Malnutrition can cause breathing problems, particularly breathing difficulty or shortness of breath for seniors.
 Breathing problems can result from anemia if a senior doesn’t get enough iron and vitamin B12 through their diet.